AdrianoBianchi/ESP32_PID/README.md

 To exit Edit Mode and return to Select Mode, long press on either button.

-**Screen Mode**

-When in Select Mode you can Long Press Button 1 to toggle between screen modes.
-There are 3 screens to toggle between (see below) Home, Large Chart and Advanced Settings.

 ## Screens ##

+You can Long Press Button 1 to toggle between screens.
+There are 3 screens to toggle between Home, Large Chart and Advanced Settings.

 ### Home Screen ###